react-hook-form/codemod/README.md

 #### `v7/update-register`

-Update the `register` API inside a component which use `useForm` of React Hook Form.
+Update the `register` API inside a component that use `useForm` of React Hook Form.
 This transform is not applied if the component doesn't use `useForm`.

     npx @hookform/codemod v7/update-register